-Israel legalises settler homes on private Palestinian land
+Israel legalizes settler homes on private Palestinian land

 The U.N.
 Special Coordinator for the Middle East Peace Process Nickolay Mladenov said in a statement that the law "will have far reaching legal consequences for Israel and greatly diminish the prospects for Arab-Israeli peace".

-However, Netanyahu may face little to no criticism from the White House, which has signalled a far softer approach to the settlement issue than that of the Obama administration. [nL1N1FN29D]
+However, Netanyahu may face little to no criticism from the White House, which has signaled a far softer approach to the settlement issue than that of the Obama administration. [nL1N1FN29D]

 "We are voting tonight on the connection between the Jewish people to its land.
 This entire land is ours," Likud minister Ofir Akunis told parliament.